 By the middle of the '90s, ex-members had discussed the possibility of a reunion, but no such event ever materialized until 1999, and by that time Sean Tolby was gone.
 With Aguilar, Tim Abbott (subbing for Mark Loomis, who pulled out), Bill Flores, and Gary Andrijasevich back together, and Michael Reese filling Tolby's spot, they played their first gigs in the spring of 1999.
 Those shows culminated in November of that year with their appearance at Cavestomp in New York, which resulted in the concert album At the Love-In Live!
 (2001); in between the Cavestomp gig and the CD's release, the Watchband issued the first studio album made up entirely of their own work.

-It was a long wait, but it was worth it, especially the live album, as the band ran through their entire core repertory in excellent form.
-The event also got the group -- who seldom got much coverage off the West Coast -- their first ever coverage in The New York Times, 30 years after their last regular gig.
-And they're still at it, as of 2005, playing gigs in Europe and finally getting the worldwide recognition and fan adoration that should have been theirs in 1967.
+It was a long wait, but it was worth it, especially the live album, as the band ran through its entire core repertoire in excellent form.
+The event also got the group -- who seldom got much coverage outside the West Coast -- their first ever coverage in The New York Times, 30 years after their last regular gig.
+And they were still at it, as of 2005, playing gigs in Europe and finally getting the worldwide recognition and fan adoration that should have been theirs in 1967.
 They even returned to the recording studio, with Aguilar and Abbott leading the group for I'm Not Like Everybody Else, a set of new recordings of some of the Watchband's best tunes. ~ Bruce Eder

 Track List: Melts In Your Brain...Not On Your Wrist!

 Track List: At The Love In Live!
 In Person At Cavestomp!